getsentry/sentry-unreal/CONTRIBUTING.md

 Before starting to use Sentry Unreal make sure that the plugin is enabled.
 In UE editor navigate to `Settings -> Plugins -> Code Plugins` menu and check its status.

 In order to send events and crash data to Sentry, UE project has to be associated with the corresponding Sentry project first.
-Open `Settings -> Project Settings -> Plugins -> Sentry SDK` and provide the valid DSN (more info about DSN [here](https://docs.sentry.io/product/sentry-basics/dsn-explainer/)).
+Open `Settings -> Project Settings -> Plugins -> Sentry SDK` and provide the valid Unreal Engine Specific DSN (more info about DSN [here](https://docs.sentry.io/product/sentry-basics/dsn-explainer/)).

 ## Plugin structure